laravelista/Bard/README.md

 ![Bard](http://news.cdn.leagueoflegends.com/public/images/pages/2015/breveal/img/Promo_Bard_Reveal_BardFloating.png)

 Tired of unstable and bloated PHP sitemap packages?

 **Look no more!**

-Bard is the simplest PHP Sitemap package, just add some URLs and you are ready to go.
+Bard is the simplest PHP Sitemap package, just add some urls and you are ready to go.
 Did I mention that *it supports multilingual locations aka hreflangs*.

 ## Syntax